Nashville Drug Crime Lawyer

 - Paraphernalia – This means you are accused of owning or being in possession of items used to consume or produce drugs.
 Some examples might include rolling papers, syringes, little bags, scales, pipes, and bongs, to name a few.

-- Possession – A drug possession charge simply means you’ve been accused of having an illegal drug, such as marijuana, cocaine, heroine, methamphetamines, ecstasy, or any other controlled substances, in your possession.
+- Possession – A drug possession charge simply means you’ve been accused of having an illegal drug, such as marijuana, cocaine, heroin, methamphetamines, ecstasy, or any other controlled substances, in your possession.

 - Trafficking – When you’ve been charged with drug trafficking, you are being accused of transporting illegal drugs.
 This could be by delivering drugs across the state or importing them through work with a drug cartel.